pauldougan/loremipsum/README.md

-# Lorem Ipsum Documentation
+# Lorem Ipsum

-This is a sample project containing a set of small files in a wide variety of formats useful for testing tools, content management systems, collaboration tools.
+A sample project containing a set of small files in a wide variety of formats useful for testing tools, content management systems, collaboration tools.

 The build will produce a number of files in the `build` directory and the content may be used to host a small website using: